19hours/sg-statutes/Acts/Road Traffic Act.md

 [Deleted by Act 37 of 2012 wef 01/01/2013]

-“specified offence” means any offence set out in the Third Schedule.
+“specified offence” means any offence set out in Part II of the Third Schedule.

 [Act 37 of 2012 wef 01/01/2013]

+[Act 28 of 2014 wef 01/02/2015]

 Division 2 —